nexiles/vue3-rsocket/README.md

 ## Disclaimer

-We are pretty new to RSocket and library publishing, so this code or the bundling process might not be optimized, suggestions are welcome.
+We are pretty new to *RSocket* and library publishing, so this code or the bundling process might not be optimized, suggestions are welcome.
+Also, we are pretty new to *TypeScript*, so this code might not be in the best shape possible.

 ## Contributing

-Every contribution is highly appreciated!
+**Every contribution is highly appreciated!**